 On 15 December 2018, the Group entered into a revolving loan agreement up to the limit of CZK 200,000 thousand with the parent company LAMA ENERGY GROUP a. s.
 The agreement has the following covenants: The Group, as a borrower, is entitled to a partial and repeated drawdown up to the above limit, provided the restrictions stipulated by Art.
 4.2. of the issuing conditions of bonds maintained under ISIN CZ0003517732 and title "TEPL.
 OTR.
 VAR/23 Bonds" are met.
 The interest rate is set at 3.20% p. a.
 The loan will mature on 15 December 2020.
 Interest on the outstanding amount will be calculated annually at the end of a calendar year and will be due on 15 January of the subsequent year.
 The revolving loan has been granted for the period of two years from the date the agreement is entered into.
-The Group did not use the loan in 2018.
+In 2019, the Group drew a loan of CZK 50,215 thousand; no loan was drawn in 2018.
+On 2 September 2019, an amendment was signed to the above loan contract, stipulating the subordination of the receivable arising from the contract.